Mama June’s Weight Loss/New Look In 2017 Is ‘Hot’ – Sugar Bear Slammed Again

 “When Mama hears I met Jennifer, she’s going to lose it,” Honey Boo Boo confesses.
 “So, I’m not gonna tell her.”

 Let’s have no second thoughts.
 Mama June is not angry with her daughter.
 In fact, she is probably confident that her daughter knows how to tackle the situation.
-What Honey Boo Boo does not know is that her mom watched her meet her stepmother.
+What Honey Boo Boo does not know is that her mom watched her meet her step mother.
 Going by Mama June’s reaction, she must be happy with her daughter.
 She might not have liked the way Jennifer greeted her daughter.
 But, she definitely liked what her daughter did.

 “I’m going to be your new step-mom!”
 Jennifer said.

 And, Honey Boo Boo instantly made a face at her.
 Mama June laughed the way her daughter reacted to Lamb’s statement.
 The 37-year-old mother later expressed herself on Twitter.
-“Sugarbear trying to b father of the year with his new girl alana aint study her like b***h who r u,” she wrote.
+“Sugarbear trying to b father of the year with his new girl alana aint study her like b*tch who r u,” she wrote.

 Sugarbear trying to b father of the year with his new girl alana aint study her like bitch who r u???????? #mamajune